Photograph by Kent Klich / A Tree Called Home

 Always Guilty, Mostly Angry: A Self-reflective Account of the Invisible Violence of Compulsory Hijab in Hengameh Golestan’s Photo Collection.
 Samaneh Mohseni Hosseinabadi (Master student, Visual culture, Lund University, Sweden)

-17.30 -19.00 Private view of the exhibition – A Tree Called Home, a social documentary photographic study of a Psycho-neurological asylum in Ensk, Russia. by Kent Klich.
+17.30 -19.00 Private view at Landskrona Foto (Kavallerigatan 4) of the exhibition – A Tree Called Home, a social documentary photographic study of a Psycho-neurological asylum in Ensk, Russia. by Kent Klich.

 Friday, 1 October